aforren1/finger-4/README.md

 > dy1_bk3_sw0_sh1

 The data file will be automatically saved to the `/data` directory.
+Keep an eye on the "misc/tfiles" directory for which ones to do.